MEET OUR STAFF

 Dr. Patricia Newman

 Founder & Executive DirectorDr.
 Patricia Newman is a Clinical Child Psychologist and the Founder and Executive Director of RESPECT.
 She also holds graduate degrees in Educational Psychology and Special Education.
 Dr. Newman is in private practice with Family Enrichment, Inc. and works as a Medical Consultant for the Nebraska Department of Disability Determinations.
 She is the recipient of several professional and community awards including the Y/WCA Tribute to Women Award for her work in the areas of Human Service and Community Advocacy; the Nebraska School Psychologists Association “Psychologist of the Year” award; the Cultural Adult Program Award from the United Way of the Midlands; the Leadership Award for Prevention of Domestic Violence Programming from the Y/WCA; and the Community Service Award from the Jewish Federation of Omaha.
-Dr. Newman is the playwright of two of RESPECT’s plays.
+Dr. Newman was awarded the 2022 School Mental Health Champion Award at the Nebraska School Mental Health Conference.
+She is the playwright of two of RESPECT’s plays.

 -